top of page

 • Food preparation areas, such as kitchens, sculleries, and commercial cooking spaces

-• Surfaces that are likely to become contaminated during food handling — especially benchtops, splashbacks, joinery, and nearby vertical finishes
+• Surfaces likely to become contaminated during food handling, including benchtops, splashbacks, joinery, and nearby vertical finishes

 • Impervious to moisture